oveddan/blog/content/posts/soft-sensing/multi-sensor-z-patch/index.md

 Unfortunately I never recorded the thing working before the connections broke.
 As time was running out, I called it a night.
 I decided to record what was sort of working at the time.

+I used TouchDesigner to debug/visualise the outputs from the sensor.
+Here is what I recorded after things stopped to work.
+It appears as if only one of the pads works, and as of now the distance via capacitance sensor functionality is broken:

+{{<youtube k-AzAXZkU-w>}}

-Next time, I will use better connectors.
+Next time, I will use better connectors, and record things when they are working.